-Credit is granted on the basis of willingness and ability to repay.
-In addition to this, the bank wants to limit lending risk by requiring collaterals.
+To reduce credit risk the bank requires collaterals.
 The types of collateral most frequently provided are real estate, ships, financial collateral and personal property.

 The value of the collateral is estimated using set procedures, thus ensuring uniform estimations.
 The bank regularly assesses the value of the collateral provided.
 The value of the collateral is calculated as the price that would be obtained in a sale.

 The bank's agreements with customers on collateral ensure that the bank can realise the collateral in the event of customers defaulting on their payment obligations.

 The bank uses the financial collateral comprehensive method as its credit risk mitigation technique for computing its capital ratio.
 This means that the bank can reduce a commitment's strain on the capital by accepting certain financial items as collateral.